a32kita/MisskeySharp/README.md

 ## Example
 The usage examples are as follows:

-### Get a new access token with "miauth"
+### Get a new access token with "MiAuth"

 **Step 1: Get a URL for authorize app page**
-We will prepare to obtain the access token using "miauth".
+We will prepare to obtain the access token using "MiAuth".

 ```csharp
 var misskey = new MisskeyService("https://misskey.io/");